-All those examples can put a massive amount of stress on you, your body and your muscles.
+All these examples can put massive amounts of stress on you, your body and your muscles.
 Don’t underestimate that.

 Active stress and trauma

-In this category belongs everything that puts strong mechanical force on the rectus abdominal muscle
+In this category belongs everything that puts strong mechanical forces on the rectus abdominal.

 The rectus abdominis muscle not only can mimic visceral disease but also can develop trigger points due to it.

-This is quite unfortunate as they will persist even after the disease itself has been gone.
+This is quite unfortunate as they will persist even after the disease itself has healed.

 This might leave you with pain, and you and maybe also your doctors with confusion – if trigger points are not regarded –.

 Just lay down on the ground.
-Then lift your head and shoulders a little bit, as if your were attempting to do a crunch.
+Then lift your head and shoulders a little bit, as if you were attempting to do a crunch.